11 Days with option to change/extend from a choice of Spanish cultural destinations.

-Departure to Sevilla by train (High Speed Train / approx. 50 Min.).
+Departure to Sevilla by train (High-Speed Train / approx. 50 Min.).
 Free time in Sevilla, built on the banks of the Guadalquivir River, Seville is heir to a rich Arab legacy, and to the condition of being a prosperous trading port with the Americas.
 Every street and square that makes up the historic quarter of the Andalusian capital bursts with joy and bustle.
-This area has an interesting collection of historic buildings, many of which have been declared World Heritage Sites, and also contains colorful districts with great popular flavor, such as Triana and La Macarena.
+This area has an interesting collection of historic buildings, many of which have been declared World Heritage Sites, and also contains colorful districts with great popular flavors, such as Triana and La Macarena.
 Overnight in Sevilla.

 DAY 9: SEVILLE - Excursion JEREZ DE LA FRONTERA (B)

 Depart on a visit to Jerez de la Frontera with a regular train (Approx. 1 Hr).
-Free time in Jerez de la Frontera, well known for its wines, its horses and its flamenco, preserves a historic centre that has been declared a historic artistic site.
+Free time in Jerez de la Frontera, well known for its wines, its horses, and its flamenco, preserves a historic center that has been declared a historic-artistic site.
 One of the noblest towns brings together the splendor of aristocratic palaces with the popular flavor of typically Andalusian houses.
-This enormous offer of culture is enriched with the aromas of a regional cuisine in which the Denomination of Origin of Jerez-Xérès-Sherry Manzanilla-Sanlúcar de Barrameda is outstanding.
+This enormous offer of culture is enriched with the aromas of regional cuisine in which the Denomination of Origin of Jerez-Xérès-Sherry Manzanilla-Sanlúcar de Barrameda is outstanding.
 A visit to one of the city's wine cellars will help travelers to get a deeper understanding of its winemaking tradition.
 WINE CELLAR VISIT + WINE TASTING in JEREZ DE LA FRONTERA.Return to Sevilla with a regular train (Approx. 1 Hr).
 Overnight in Seville.

 DAY 10: SEVILLE - MADRID (B)

-After breakfast depart to Madrid by train (High Speed Train / approx. 2,5 Hrs).
+After breakfast depart to Madrid by train (High-Speed Train / approx. 2,5 Hrs).
 Overnight in Madrid.